ChiahsinChu/lammps-developer-tutorial-ikkem/02.include_pkgs/README.md

 ## Details of plugins

 In the example in `01.first_trial`, our plugins only depend on the common library in LAMMPS but not any package.
 In fact, you need to specify the dependency to the packages in `CMakeLists.txt` if your plugin use any of them.
 For example, a `kspace ewald/test` plugin is implemented in this example.
 This plugin makes nothing changes based on the `kspace ewald` but print `hello world!` on the screen in every timestep.
-You can test the plugin by 1) checking the output of `dump` and 2) checking the screen output.
+The main part of the implementation can be found in the `void EwaldTest::compute(int eflag, int vflag)` method in `plugins/ewald_test.cpp`.
+You can test the plugin by 1) checking the output of `dump` and 2) checking the screen output in `test`.
 In order to make our plugin find the necessary libraries, we make the following modification in `CMakeLists.txt`:

 ```bash
 set(libname "mylmpplugin")